 According to modern standards of active successful growth passion for photography came to me pretty late in life.
 I have reached the acme (anc.-greek ακμή) age of 40, and my vision of the world has completed its formation from both, the aesthetic and visual, as well as spiritual and moral standpoints.
 That’s why everything that can be seen in my works is not a search of an artistic path or of a creative expression, but a pursuit to fill the frame with self-contained semantic load using visual methods available to my artistic education.

-Misha Maslennikov was born in 1964 in the settlement of Dobroe close to Moscow.
-Since 2013 constantly lives in the city of Odessa, Ukraine.
+Misha Maslennikov was born in 1964 in the Dobroe settlement close to Moscow.
+Since 2013 constantly lives in the Odessa city, Ukraine.

 1981-83 — he studied at Art School #75, got the qualification of architectural designer-constructor.